Best Way To Reheat Onion Rings – 3 Methods Of Reheating Onion Rings

 The most enjoyable thing about onion rings is their crispiness.
 The microwave messes with that, and you will be deeply disappointed by the results if you choose this method.

-The microwave makes fried foods soggy, and this is what will happen to your onion rings if you attempt to warm them in them.
-Imagine how soggy onion rings look like.
-You wouldn’t want to eat them.
+The microwave makes fried foods soggy, and this is what will happen to your onion rings if you attempt to warm them in the microwave.
+Picture the soggy onion rings look like.
+They wouldn’t seem appetizing to you.

 You would have wasted your good onion rings.
 I have found out that the same also applies to warming up the blooming onion.

-The bottom line – if you are wondering how to reheat onion rings in the microwave, think again and chose another method.
+The bottom line – if you are wondering how to reheat this dish in the microwave, think again and chose another method.

 This does not have to happen.
 All you need to do is to master reheating onion rings.
-There are various ways in which you can do this, as mentioned above.
+There are various ways in which you can do this, as described above.

 The key thing to always remember is to keep the microwave as a last option when it comes to heating up leftover onion rings because your goal is to have the rings both hot and crispy.